gcallah/SoftwareEngineering/md/chap3.md

 ![Scrum Sprints](../images/chap/3.9_Scrum_Sprint.png)

-Scrum sprints have a fixed length (usually 2 - 4 weeks) and begin by the creation of a product backlog which is a list of objectives and work that should be done.
+Scrum sprints have a fixed length (usually 2 - 4 weeks) and begin with the creation of a product backlog which is a list of objectives and work that should be done.
 The next stage is the selection phase where features and functionalities are selected from the product backlog.
 These will be the